alexcontarino/personal-projects/March_Madness_Ballot_Game/README.md

 # March Madness Ballot Challenge: Different Analytic Approaches

 ## Introduction
 This notebook executes an evolutionary algorithm to find an optimal ballot for the March Madness ballot game developed by Dr James Stapleton (MSU Statistics Department).
-The game is a knapsack-type optimization problem: create a ballot of teams that maximizes wins while remaining within a specified budget (typically 100 points or imaginary dollars), with higher seeded teams being more expensive.
-Number 1 seeds typically cost 25, 2 seeds 19, 3 seeds 13, and so on down to the 15th and 16th seeds which cost 1.
+The game is a knapsack-type optimization problem: create a ballot of teams that maximizes wins while remaining within a specified budget (typically 100 points or dollars), with higher seeded teams being more expensive.
+Number 1 seeds typically cost $25, 2 seeds $19, 3 seeds $13, and so on down to the 15th and 16th seeds which cost $1.
 Additionally, win is weighted the same regardless of round (e.g., winning a game in the first round is just as much of a win as winning the Champsionship game).

 A winning ballot depends on the year but will generally accumulate 18-20 wins.
 The fundamental problem is whether to chose a few higher seeded teams, many low seeded teams, or some mixture in between, in order to maximize the probability of a winning score.